 “Egypt is in the worst economic crisis I can remember in at least five decades,” said Mirette F. Mabrouk, director of the Egypt Studies Program at the Middle East Institute, “and conflict will only compound the current turmoil.”

-If there is a “fire” in Gaza, then the rest of the region needs to be stable, so that people can make the right and appropriate choices, Mabrouk said, so there is no need for more instability in an already unstable region.
+If there is a “fire” in Gaza, then the rest of the region needs to be stable, so that people can make the right and appropriate choices, Mabrouk said, adding that there is no need for more instability in an already unstable region.

-One of the most immediate signs of the growing pains is that Egypt's central bank this past week imposed foreign currency restrictions on cards linked to local bank accounts, Mabrouk said.
+One of the most immediate signs of growing distress is that Egypt's central bank this past week imposed foreign currency restrictions on cards linked to local bank accounts, Mabrouk said.

-One potential major setback for Egypt from the latest Israel-Hamas conflict is the loss of tourists looking to explore the country’s ancient history and pyramids.
+One potential major setback for Egypt from the latest Israel-Hamas conflict is the loss of tourists eager to explore the country’s history and ancient pyramids.
 Tourism is one of Egypt’s leading economic sectors, and foreign investment provides much-needed access to the rest of the global economy.

 The outlook is no brighter than Egypt’s, according to the IMF, and amid the risk of spillover from the Israel-Hamas conflict, neighboring Jordan is struggling with slower economic growth and less foreign investment.
-Its debt outlook is better than Egypt’s, according to financial data provider FactSet, but unemployment is “entrenched” in double digits.
+Its debt outlook is better than Egypt’s, but unemployment is “entrenched” in double digits, according to financial data provider FactSet.

 According to the World Bank, the size of Lebanon's economy has more than halved from 2019 to 2021.
-The country's domestic currency has plummeted, having been pegged to the US dollar since 1997 at 1,500 Lebanese pounds to 1 USD, and is now trading at around 90,000 Lebanese pounds to 1 USD.
+The country's currency, pegged to the US dollar since 1997 at 1,500 Lebanese pounds to 1 USD, is now trading at around 90,000 Lebanese pounds to 1 USD.

-While many businesses have begun to calculate in US dollars, workers still receive salaries in local currencies, which have seen their purchasing power plummet.
+While many businesses have started calculating in dollars, workers still receive salaries in local currencies that have seen their purchasing power plummet.
 Many now rely on remittances from relatives abroad to survive.
 International donors including the US and Qatar are subsidizing the salaries of soldiers in the Lebanese army.

-The Lebanese government reached a tentative deal with the IMF on a bailout package in April 2022, but has so far failed to implement most of the reforms needed to finalize the deal.
+The Lebanese government reached a tentative deal with the IMF on a bailout in April 2022, but has so far failed to implement most of the reforms needed to complete the deal.

-In a report earlier this year, the IMF warned that without reforms, the small crisis-hit country’s public debt could reach nearly 550 percent of GDP.
+In a report earlier this year, the IMF warned that without reforms, public debt in the small, crisis-stricken country could reach nearly 550% of GDP.
 Most recently, before the Israel-Hamas war, some officials had raised hopes of a resurgent tourism industry as a lifeline for the economy.

 But as the Israel-Hamas conflict threatens to spill over into Lebanon – with small-scale clashes regularly taking place between Hamas-allied Hezbollah militants and Israeli forces on the country's southern border – foreign embassies have warned their citizens to leave and airlines have cancelled flights to the country.